slacgismo/gismo-cloud-deploy/README.md

 ##### Number of generated ec2 instances

-The following insturction will ask you to type how many ec2 instances that you want to generate.
+The following instruction will ask you to type how many ec2 instances you want to generate.
 Hit enter button to give the default answer `1`.
-It will generate one ec2 instance to run the script.
+It will spawn one ec2 instance to run the script.

 ```bash
  Input an postive integer:  (minimum is 1 and max is 100) (default:1):